Community-based Rehabilitation Approaches for Family Caregivers and People Who Support Adults and Children with Disabilities

 Description

-The World Health Organization and UNESCO recognize CBR as a model for community rehabilitation and provision of therapeutic supports to people with disabilities in remote and rural indigenous communities.
+The World Health Organization and UNESCO recognize CBR as a model for community rehabilitation and the provision of therapeutic supports to people with disabilities in remote and rural indigenous communities.
 Supports in Liberia are centralized, obligating family caregivers to travel long distances - often on foot - to rural health centers, but CBR builds local volunteer networks to support people with disabilities in their own communities.
 This means services and supports that improve their overall functioning and quality of life (e.g., mobility, special education, employment).
 CBR promotes equal opportunity and the social inclusion of people with disabilities.

 This project was archived on 12/21/2021